isaaciseiler-beep/artificial-societies-isaac-seiler/README.md

 | McMorrow vs Rogers | -0.1 | -0.4 | -2.1 |

 The model is closest to polling on McMorrow, somewhat close to Detroit Chamber on El-Sayed, and much more bullish on Stevens than either polling source.

-## Iteration

-The work moved through a few stages:

-1. I tried weighting a 100-person sample, but the weights were unstable at that size.
-I then rebuilt the personas so the raw 100-person electorate mapped more closely to the target population upfront, using extensive quantitative public data.
-2. I used repeated response aggregation.
-Each persona answered each matchup question ten times, and I used the modal answer to reduce response-level noise.
-3. I tested whether the results were stable at different run sizes.
-I ran the same repeated-aggregation setup at 100, 1,000, 10,000, and 100,000 trial runs.
-The core results were stable by the 1,000-trial version.
-4. I verified that multiple runs of the 1000-trial version produced consistent results.

 ## Important Limitation